mvac7/fR3eL_keyboard_MSX_Libraries/docs/HOWTO.md

 Library with basic functions for reading the keyboard of MSX computers.

-This library uses functions from the MSX BIOS, so it is designed to create applications in ROM format.
+In this project you will find two libraries for different environments:
+- **keyboard_MSXBIOS** Uses the MSX BIOS.
+It takes up very little memory.
+You can use it to develop applications in ROM format or programs that run from MSX BASIC environment.
+- **keyboard_MSXDOS** Uses the MSX BIOS functions via inter-slot call (CALSLT).
+You can use it to develop applications for the MSX-DOS environment.

+These libraries are part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

-Use them for developing MSX applications using Small Device C Compiler (SDCC).
+Use them for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

-This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

-Enjoy it!
+This project is an Open Source.
+You can add part or all of this code in your application development or include it in other libraries/engines.

 <br/>